Study summary

 This study will be in 2 parts.

 In Part 2, different small groups of people with advanced solid tumors will take the most suitable dose of ASP1570 worked out from Part 1.
 The dose will not go above the highest dose that people could tolerate from Part 1.
-Some groups of people will have specific advanced tumors.
-These include colorectal cancer or non-small cell lung cancer (NSCLC for short).
-Again, each group will take tablets of ASP1570 once or twice every day in a 21-day or 28-day cycle.
-People with NSCLC will also receive docetaxel, one of the standard cancer therapies.
-People with stable colorectal cancer (known as CRC with microsatellite stability, or MSS-CRC) will also receive another standard cancer therapy called TAS-102 with bevacizumab.
+ASP1570 will be given either once a day or twice a day in a 21-day cycle.
+Pembrolizumab will be given once every 6 weeks.
+Other study treatments will be given in 14-day, 21-day or 28-day cycles.
+The cycle length and other study treatments given (pembrolizumab and the type of standard cancer therapy will depend on what type of tumor people have.
 The standard cancer therapies will be given according to their label.
-People with solid tumors will also receive pembrolizumab on the first day of every other cycle of ASP1570 (once every 6 weeks).
-All groups will continue with more treatment cycles with ASP1570 by itself with pembrolizumab, or with one of the standard cancer therapies unless they can’t tolerate the study treatment, their cancer gets worse or the study doctor decides that person should stop treatment.
+All groups will continue with more treatment cycles with ASP1570 (by itself with pembrolizumab, with a standard cancer therapy, or with pembrolizumab, pemetrexed and carboplatin) unless they can’t tolerate the study treatment, their cancer gets worse or the study doctor decides that person should stop treatment.

 Additional Study Details